-Lab2: TM wave scattering on PEC and dielectric cylinders; MoM analysis of patch antenna
+Lab2: TM wave scattering on PEC and dielectric cylinders; Rays and Caustics.

-1 DIY MoM Code for scalar wave scattering in 2D
+1 DIY MoM Code for scalar Helmholtz wave scattering in 2D

 The notes describe the Method of Moments method for the scattering problem for the Helmholtz equation.
 Your job is to write a matlab code which does the computations, using the pulse basis functions and collocation ("point matching") at the line element midpoints, as described for the Laplace equation in lecture notes and CEMbook.
+Accuracy can be gained by going to piecewise linear basis functions.
+If you enforce continuity on the charge distribution, the same number of unknowns obtains, but calculations of integrals are more involved.
+Discuss with instructor if you want to extend your code in this way.

 Matlab functions are available on the home page for the exact solution (a series expansion in Bessel and Hankel functions).
-The notes give a matlab function field (z, zprime, gamma, sigma, k) which computes the field from the charge distribution on the curve on a grid of points; the helper functions green and greender compute the Green's function and its derivative. field assumes that the 2D geometry is represented as complex numbers.
+The notes give a matlab function field(z,zprime,gamma,sigma,k)

+which computes the field from the charge distribution on the curve on a grid of points; the helper functions green and greender compute the Green's function and its derivative. field assumes that the 2D geometry is represented as complex numbers.
 If you want to use it your code should also use complex numbers z = x + iy for (x,y).
 The notes propose exercises.
 Never mind the last exercise about memory savings, but do work the other two, and think about the jumps at the boundary of the field computed from the integral.